MooersLab/pymolshortcuts/README.md

 The pymolrc file is an optional file.
 You may have to create it with a text editor if you have not done so already.
-If you do not have text editor, you can use PyMOL's built-in text editor.
+If you do not have a text editor, you can use PyMOL's built-in text editor.
 Go to **File --> Edit pymolrc**.
 The functions will be loaded into memory but will not be executed despite the use of the command **run**.
 You may want to store the script **pymolshortcuts.py** in a safer place than your home directory.